Silent Hill 3: Development

 Silent Hill 3 was created by Team Silent, a production group within Konami Computer Entertainment Tokyo.
 Development on the PlayStation 2 version began after the release of Silent Hill 2 in September 2001, and was carried out almost simultaneously with development of another Silent Hill title that was intended to explore a different direction for the franchise and not be part of the main, numbered series; known as Room 302, this game would eventually become integrated into the main series as Silent Hill 4: The Room.
 The development team for this iteration was smaller than that working on Silent Hill 2, with around 40 people working on the game, made up of the core team from the second title and some newcomers.
-A smaller group of Konami Computer Entertainment Tokyo staff later developed a port for Microsoft Windows.
+A smaller group of Konami Computer Entertainment Tokyo staff later developed a port for Windows.

 Silent Hill 3 was originally planned to be a rail shooter, not a direct sequel to the first Silent Hill game, as a result of the initially slow sales and fan criticism of Silent Hill 2 in Japan.
 According to Masahiro Ito, this decision wasted considerable development time and part of the game's budget.
-Eventually, the plan was discarded, although the concept of a Silent Hill rail shooter was later explored with Silent Hill: The Arcade in 2007.
+Eventually, the plan was discarded, with most of the early work produced between September 2001 and September 2002 being almost completely scrapped; although the concept of a Silent Hill rail shooter was later explored with Silent Hill: The Arcade in 2007.
+Silent Hill 3's final version was developed from scratch in less than nine months, between September 2002 and May 2003.